Costa365/2TruthsAndLie/README.md

 - To Do
   - Should be able to mark a player as Facilitator
-  - SHould be able to set the status of the game (Not started, started, waiting for plays, completed)
+  - Should be able to set the status of the game (Not started, started, waiting for plays, completed)

-Mongodb cluster should be created using [MongoDB Atlas](https://www.mongodb.com/)

 ```
 pip install fastapi